dumlutimuralp/antrea-packet-walks/README.md

 # Packet Walks with [Antrea CNI](https://github.com/vmware-tanzu/antrea)

+_**This disclaimer informs readers that the views, thoughts, and opinions expressed in this series of posts belong solely to the author, and not necessarily to the author’s employer, organization, committee or other group or individual.**_

 This article explains the step by step packet walks for a given application flow in the Open vSwitch (OVS) dataplane implemented by Antrea CNI within a Kubernetes cluster.
 The high level packet walks are already explained [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/architecture.md#pod-networking), at Antrea' s project repo on Github.

 Special thanks to [Quan Tian](https://github.com/tnqn), [Wenying Dong](https://github.com/wenyingd), [Ran Gu](https://github.com/gran-vmv) for their support in addressing questions about registers and OpenFlow actions.